alemar11/ios-watchos-tvos-macos-resources/README.md

 * [FlexibleHeader](https://github.com/k-lpmg/FlexibleHeader) - A container view that responds to scrolling of UIScrollView.
 * [Image-Carousel](https://github.com/robertrr61/Image-Carousel) - Add an array of images to a view and scroll them.
 * [Infinite-Grid-Swift](https://github.com/freshcode/Infinite-Grid-Swift) - Implementing an infinite grid using UIScrollview on iOS.
+* [InfiniteScrollListSwiftUI](https://github.com/itsMeSib/InfiniteScrollListSwiftUI) - This is an Infinite Scroll List implemented in SwiftUI with a feature to add items to favorites. `SwiftUI`
 * [LoopedContentsView](https://github.com/naru-jpn/LoopedContentsView) - View to display looped contents.
 * [MXParallaxHeader](https://github.com/maxep/MXParallaxHeader) - Simple parallax header for UIScrollView.
 * [ParallaxCarousel](https://github.com/taglia3/ParallaxCarousel) - A lightweight 3D Linear Carousel with parallax effect.